twilight-project/forkoracle-go/README.md

 # Setup

-Forkoracle-go is designed to be used by a nyks validator.
-In order to use the nyks-cli, a node should be running on the same machine as the forkoracle-go.
+btc-oracle is designed to be used by a nyks validator.
+In order to use the nyks-cli, a node should be running on the same machine as the btc-oracle.

 This package needs `set-delegate-address` command to be run on the nyksd-cli from a validator to map the valdiator's keys (validator and orchestrator) along with the bitcoin public key inside the node database.